Cooking Gorgeous

 • You can serve your Irmik Helva warm or cold.

 • This recipe will give you 6 to 8 portions (depending on how much of a sweet tooth you have).
-Each helva portion has 355 kcal., and each piece of quenelle has 105 kcal.
+Each helva portion has 352 kcal, and each piece of quenelle has 105 kcal.

 • Create your version by adding or excluding flavorings such as walnuts, honey, vanilla, coconut milk, lemon or orange zest, and currants.

-• Replace the milk with water and butter with olive oil for dairy-free / vegan version.
+• Replace the milk with water and butter with olive oil for a dairy-free / vegan version.
+Some regions use water only for a lighter, more traditional texture, even without the dairy-free swap.

 Nutrition